 By Kellys Kaunda in Ljubljana, Slovenia

-The writer is the First Secretary for Press and Public Relations at the Zambian Embassy in Germany.
+The writer is First Secretary for Press and Public Relations in Berlin Germany.